lpereira/hardinfo/CONTRIBUTING.md

 The one to upload/retrieve data is used by many other functions; grep for calls to `sync_manager_add_entry()`.
 Some things have their own format (like pci.ids file for lspci), but most (including vendor list, CPU flag list, benchmark data) are in the GLib GKeyFile format, which is essentially a format inspired by Guindows .ini files.

+# Translations

+We using po files, its recomended before begining, try to run `bash updatepo.sh` in the po/ directory to sync files.

+This will regenerate hardinfo.pot and update all the .po files.
+Dont worry, NOTHING IS LOST if this isn't done, but it prevents wasting time translating strings that have changed, or are no longer used.